mtnocean/ESP8266_Neopixel_Ping/README.md

 https://www.adafruit.com/products/2945
 ![](/images/NeoPixel_FeatherWing.png)

-The WS2812 LED data is sent on pin 13
+These are WS2812 LEDs.
+The data signal is sent on pin 13 of the ESP8266.

 **Note**: The default pin on the FeatherWing does not work with the ESP8266.
 The jumper on the back of the wing must be cut then another jumper must be shorted with a blob of solder.
-I used pin 13
+I used pin 13.
 ![](/images/NeoPixel_FeatherWing_Back.png)

 ## Issues